 Later that year, Dragonfish claimed another major feather in its cap when they announced a highly promising deal with bwin Italia, a subsidiary of bwin.
 This was also the company’s first major step into the Italian market and a strong indication of their ambitions, although they weren’t done yet.

-It was decided that Dragonfish would initially supply bwin’s range of casino games in the Italian market providing a wide variety of Flash and download titles, as well as popular classics and branded games.
+It was decided that Dragonfish would initially supply bwin’s range of casino games in the Italian market providing a wide variety of Flash and download titles (remember this was back in 2010 before HTML5), as well as popular classics and branded games.
 It was a smooth process and Dragonfish were able to easily integrate their highly customiseable casino solution with bwin’s infrastructure.